AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 > ## So, I've got a REPL, what does Protractor give me that I can use?

-Well the quick answer its to go [read the docs](http://www.protractortest.org/#/api), but i'll give you the highlights.
+Well the quick answer is to go [read the docs](http://www.protractortest.org/#/api), but i'll give you the highlights.

 E2E tests, unlike unit tests, require a flow.
 That means that each test